MarioMNM/churn_prediction/README.md

-# churn_prediction
+# Churn Prediction
-This is a churn prediction project using an oversampling technique and three different binary classification ml models'.
+This is a churn prediction project using an oversampling technique and three different binary classification supervised ml models.